babarrett/mitosis-docs/mitosis-devvm.md

 * 64-bit OS
 * ...

-* Install Ubuntu v16.x into the VM
+### Install Ubuntu v16.x into the VM

-Get a current Ubuntu installer ISO image
+## Get a current Ubuntu installer ISO image and install Ubuntu

-* current version is: 16.04.3 LTS
+* Current version is: 16.04.3 LTS
 * go to https://www.ubuntu.com/download/desktop and download the v16.x ISO file.
 * Mount the ISO as a CD-ROM for your new VM
 * Start up the VM, and boot from the Ubuntu ISO